-These principles have to be transformed into policy guidelines stating how the government will deliver its services to their citizens.
-On the other hand citizens must be aware about their constitutional and legal rights and be equipped with sufficient skills to demand their rights.
-The focus of this program is on the link between poverty, law and social exclusion through various interventions.
-These include the training of paralegals on gender and social inclusion, increasing legal literacy of the poor of their fundamental rights through the Justice Pioneer Schools and to discuss the social and legal problems of the community in the Citizens' Forums where solutions can be suggested.
+include the training of paralegals on gender and social inclusion, increasing legal literacy of the poor of their fundamental rights through the Justice Pioneer Schools and to discuss the social and legal problems of the community in the Citizens' Forums where solutions can be suggested.
 This is succinctly told in the second chapter of this book.

-Based on the above mentioned background, APIK (National Secretariat) worked together with seven LBH APIK offices in Jayapura, Palu, Mataram, Medan, Semarang and Jakarta to achieve the following goals:
+Against the above mentioned background, APIK (National Secretariat) worked together with seven LBH APIK offices in Jayapura, Palu, Mataram, Medan, Semarang and Jakarta to achieve the following goals:

-- 1) to contribute to the Government of Indonesia (GoI) vision set out in the long term (2005-2025) development goal: 'Indonesia that is self-reliant, advanced, just and prosperous'.
-One of the objectives is to create a stronger democratic institution and rule of law and reducing social gaps'.
-Achieving this goal is not possible without challenging the absence of legal information of vulnerable groups and women and of a legal structure (legal identity) that supports women's access to justice, basic services and social- economic resources. - 2) to contribute to inclusive development.
-It is generally recognized that the awareness of their legal and constitutional rights among members of the poor communities including elderly women and differently abled (diffable) women and other marginalized groups, is very low.
-Meanwhile government accountability to deliver their commitment stated in laws will be enhanced and strengthened.
+1) to contribute to the Government of Indonesia (GoI) vision set out in the long term (2005-2025) development goal: 'Indonesia that is self-reliant, advanced, just and prosperous'.
+One of the objectives is to create a stronger democratic institution and rule of law and reducing social gaps'.5 Achieving this goal is not possible without challenging the absence of legal information of vulnerable groups and women and of a legal structure (legal identity) that supports women's access to justice, basic services and socialeconomic resources.